Stress Using Virtual Reality Therapy

 2,770,000 Million Americans have served some 5.4 Million deployments since the terror attacks of September 11, 2001.

-Those deployments have created a significant number of relatively young veterans with mental health issues including PTSD and depression.
+Those deployments have created a significant number of relatively young veterans with mental health issues including PTS and depression.

 More Vietnam veterans have been lost to suicide than were killed in combat.
 The post-9/11 generation is on track to match this statistic.

 Every day, on average, 20 U.S. military veterans commit suicide.

-To reduce that number and provide veterans with urgently needed options for PTSD treatment, SoldierStrong is partnering with the Veterans Administration to offer StrongMind, a revolutionary virtual reality therapy program that leverages cutting-edge technology to make therapy not only as effective as possible but also more appealing to younger generations.
+To reduce that number and provide veterans with urgently needed options for PTS (Post-Traumatic Stress) treatment, SoldierStrong is partnering with the Veterans Administration to offer StrongMind, a revolutionary virtual reality therapy program that leverages cutting-edge technology to make therapy not only as effective as possible but also more appealing to younger generations.

 Many veterans and active service members are haunted by memories of specific disturbing events that occurred during combat.
 Oftentimes they avoid those memories — and anything that triggers them — at any cost.
 That avoidance takes a heavy toll over time.

 “They walk around angry all the time,” said Albert “Skip” Rizzo, PhD, director of Medical Virtual Reality at the Institute for Creative Technologies at the University of Southern California.
 “They don’t want to talk to anyone about it, they don’t want to even admit they have a problem.”

-Exposure therapy, which involves using the imagination to recall the troubling event and talking through it with a therapist, is a proven PTSD treatment strategy.
-But veterans, especially those with depression in addition to PTSD, often have a hard time willingly summoning those memories.
+Exposure therapy, which involves using the imagination to recall the troubling event and talking through it with a therapist, is a proven PTS treatment strategy.
+But veterans, especially those with depression in addition to PTS, often have a hard time willingly summoning those memories.
 Virtual reality therapy changes the equation.

 Reliving your worst nightmare isn’t easy — Dr. Rizzo calls virtual reality exposure therapy “hard medicine for a hard problem” — but doing it in a safe, supportive environment can help people open up about the incident and process their emotions around it.